 In April 1995 SER was abolished for SSP purposes and replaced by the PTS scheme.
-This scheme compensates employers faced with high levels of sick absence.
-Employers can recover part of their SSP costs where they exceed a specified percentage of their total gross Class 1 NICs liability in a tax month.
-The amount reimbursed will be the excess SSP paid above the percentage threshold.
+This scheme compensated employers faced with high levels of sick absence.
+Employers could recover part of their SSP costs where they exceed a specified percentage of their total gross Class 1 NICs liability in a tax month.
+The amount reimbursed being the excess SSP paid above the percentage threshold.

 In April 2014 PTS was abolished.